How To Fill Out Your AACOMAS Application

 Family Information

-In this section, you need to enter information about your parents or guardians.
+In the family information section, you need to enter information about your parents or guardians.
 You have to state their area of residence, occupation, level of education, and role in your household.

 Influences